AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The Cost of Fixing a Broken Windshield

 How much will fixing a broken windshield cost without insurance?
-Anywhere from $20 for small chips to $1,500 for replacing the windshield of a luxury car.
+Anywhere from $210 to $500 for non-ADAS (Advanced Driver Assistance Systems) vehicles, to $1,500 or more for replacing the windshield of ADAS or specialty vehicles.

 If you have a collectible car, you may want to get classic car coverage.